MicrosoftDocs/memdocs/autopilot/existing-devices.md

 1. Complete the wizard.

-The Windows Autopilot for existing devices task sequence results in a device joined to Azure AD.
+The Windows Autopilot for existing devices task sequence results in a device joined to Microsoft Entra ID.

 For more information on creating the task sequence, including information on other wizard options, see [Create a task sequence to install an OS](/mem/configmgr/osd/deploy-use/create-a-task-sequence-to-install-an-operating-system).